 What to do if you have an accident in France

+What to do if you have an accident in France?
 If you’ve ever been involved in a motor vehicle accident, you’ll know how confusing and distressing it can be.
-Although it’s not much different if you have an accident in France there are some important things to remember which will be covered in more depth as you read on.
+Although it’s not much different if you have an accident in France there are some important things to remember.

-One of the first things we’ll look at is the issue of car insurance and then we will fill you in a little bit more about what you need to do in the event of you having an accident in France.
+One of the first things we’ll look at is the issue of car insurance.
+Then we will tell you what to do in the event you have an accident in France.

 Car Insurance for driving in France